shakes76/PatternFlow/README.md

 ### Loss plot
-Both discriminator and generator converges well in the lower dimensions, but fluctuated at higher dimensions.
+Both discriminator and generator converged well in the lower dimensions, but fluctuated at higher dimensions.
 Most significant changes in loss were observed when model grew, as highlighted in below plot.

 <p align="center">
     <kbd><img src="asset/loss_plot.png" width="550">